 Signs And Symptoms Of Phenylketonuria

 Newborns with phenylketonuria initially have no clinical manifestations.
-Without treatment, babies develop signs in a couple of months.
-Signs and symptoms of phenylketonuria include:

 - Delayed development in children.

 - Abnormally small head